ctford/songs/fuck-you-mckenzie.md

 And then you waltzed in here McKenzie
 With your shitty fucking paws

-I live in a town just a pub and a shop
+I live in a town just a pub and servo
 A Rockatansky place
 There's precious little going on
 Occupying a fuckload of space